 Extra Curricular Activities

 Freshman year is the perfect time to try new things.
-Try out for the sports team, audition for the play, join a foreign language club.
-Getting involved in extracurricular activities is a great way to develop social skills that will become vital freshman year of college.
+Try out for the sports team, audition for the play, or join a foreign language club.
+Getting involved in extracurricular activities is a great way to develop social skills that will become vital in freshman year of college.
 These activities will also help students further discover their interests and passions.
 They may begin to discover a career path they wish to pursue.
 Most extracurricular activities allow for student leadership positions for seasoned upperclassmen so it is important to start in activities as early as freshman year to develop seniority.
 When in comes time for college applications, students will be able to impress colleges with the activities they have participated in and awards they have earned.

 Parents should stay interested in their student’s academics.
 Parents that stay vigilant are more likely to spot and correct potential academic problems early on.
 Staying in touch with the guidance counselor or teachers is a good way to create an open dialogue between the parents, student, and school.
 Continually monitor academic progress without becoming overbearing to students.